nicholaslpollard/MarketMind/README.md

 ```

 ### 4.3 Install Angular CLI **16.2.16 specifically**
-Angular 17+ is **not compatible** with this project.
+Angular 16.2.16 is used with this project.
-Run this to force-install the correct CLI version:
+Run this to force-install the crrect CLI version:

 ```
 npm install -g @angular/cli@16.2.16